 There are differences in the roles that coaches and therapists play in the divorce process.
 Deciding which of the two to work with can be difficult but, hopefully, this post has cleared up some of your confusion.

-You must work with a divorce coach if you want to handle the practicalities of the situation with ease.
+It’s recommended to work with a divorce coach if you want to handle the practicalities of the situation with ease.

 They can offer the services of a therapist and a divorce lawyer in one.
 They help you with the practical steps and information needed when filing for divorce.
 At the same time, they can offer support for your intra- and inter-personal challenges during a divorce.